10 MONTESSORI FOOD PREPARATION ACTIVITIES FOR TODDLERS

 10 Montessori Food Preparation Activities For Toddlers by Bérénice Saint-Saëns

 I discovered Montessori, received my International Montessori teacher certification (AMI), and became an Infant/Toddler teacher.
-I eventually transitioned out of the classroom to join a company I love, Monti Kids, where I is help families to bring education into their homes starting at birth.
+I eventually transitioned out of the classroom to join a company I love, Monti Kids, where I help families to bring education into their homes starting at birth.

 While I am no longer in the classroom, one of my favorite things in my Montessori Toddler classroom was observing the children prepare their own snack everyday.